Samsung Pay: Supported countries

-Availability is limited not just on the basis of where the payment card is issued, but also on the basis of the phone's region (CSC) code.
-Thus a phone made for an unsupported region can never use Samsung Pay even if it physically resides in a supported region and has a local SIM card.
-The rather unrelated error "Connection error.
+Availability is limited not just on the basis of where the payment card is issued, but also on the basis of the phone's country-specific code (CSC).
+Thus, a phone made for an unsupported region can never use Samsung Pay even if it physically resides in a supported region and has a local SIM card.
+The rather unrelated error message "Connection error.
 Unable to connect to Samsung Pay temporarily.
 Try again later." is how Samsung Pay reports this problem.

 In June 2020, Samsung announced a partnership between Samsung Pay, Curve and Mastercard for the launch of Samsung Pay Card in the UK and more EE countries where Curve has customers later in 2020.

-From September 2021, Samsung Pay Mini was made available for Galaxy A and Galaxy M series.
+From September 2021, Samsung Pay Mini was made available for the Galaxy A and Galaxy M series.

-Unlike other mobile wallet providers such as Google, Samsung did not fully join the sanctions on Russia after the invasion of Ukraine in February 2022, as Samsung Pay was still partly operating in the country.

-Usage within public transport systems

-Due to the open nature of the Android platform, some transit cards are only available through other Android-based mobile wallets or via their own apps (e.g. SmarTrip for Google Pay or PASMO for Android).
-In addition, Samsung Pay does not allow for users in one region to purchase cards for another.
-Galaxy devices must be purchased from the region their desired transit card hails.
-For public transport systems where transit cards can be used, passengers can ride with Samsung Pay if such transit or payment cards can be added to Samsung Pay.
-Here are the scenarios where Tap & Pay mode is available.

-In addition to the above scenarios, Samsung Pay can still be used with other non-Tap & Pay readers that accept contactless open loop payment cards, but they will have to be verified beforehand.